 "Indeed," the witch admitted.
-"A fleeting and rare bit of wisdom on your part, from one perspective.
+"I noticed you keep no records.
+A rare bit of wisdom on your part, from one perspective.
 But I learned something quite valuable when I was sneaking about and saw you selling off your little volunteer."